tebeka/selenium/README.md

    key](https://github.com/mozilla/geckodriver/issues/665).

-The Geckodriver team recommends using the newest available Firefox version, as the integration is actively being developed.
+The Geckodriver team recommends using the newest available Firefox version, as the integration is actively being developed and is constantly improving.

 ### Geckodriver (Standalone)